decales/GestureType/README.md

 abated by minding one’s input to ensure it is drawn clearly, though this in itself can slow down input time due to the extra drawing precision required.

-*Figure F. Line chart of the average instruction completion times by instruction type*
+*Figure F. Line chart of the average instruction completion times by instruction type*<br>
 ![Figure F](doc/assets/f.png)

 Due to the limited functionality of the evaluation program, the cursor manipulation commands of all three